Project coordinator: University of Göttingen, Department of Wood Biology and Wood Products

-- PROJECT TITLE: Underpinning the vital role of the forest-based sector in the Circular Bio-Economy – WoodCircus
+- PROJECT TITLE: Underpinning the vital role of the forest-based sector in the Circular Bio-Economy (WoodCircus)

 - BUDGET: 2,973,953.75 (223,500.00 EUR for InnoRenew CoE)

-- FINANCED: EU, Horizon 2020
+- FINANCING: EU, Horizon 2020

-Coordinator: Teknologian tutkimuskeskus VTT Oy (Finland)
+- PROJECT COORDINATOR: Teknologian tutkimuskeskus VTT Oy (Finland)

-The main activities InnoRenew CoE are to lead the “Transferable Practices, Strategic RTDI & Policy Support Actions” work package, where the primary task is to combine the knowledge gained in other work packages and create industry and policy guidance on supporting the role of the forest sector in circular bio-economy.
+The main activities InnoRenew CoE are to lead the “Transferable Practices, Strategic RTDI & Policy Support Actions” work package, where the primary task is to combine the knowledge gained in other work packages and create industry and policy guidance on supporting the role of the forest sector in the circular bioeconomy.
 The InnoRenew CoE will participate in other activities as well, including information gathering, network building, and dissemination activities.